jmarianer/fantastic-octo-rotary-phone/README.md

 Hooray!
-We are going to work on learning Git now!
+We're going to work on learning Git now!

 Thank you, Joey!